-Nigeria offers many opportunities for research projects for Intermediate students:
+Kenya offers many opportunities for research projects for Intermediate students:

-- Nigeria has had a complicated and turbulent history.
-There are many possibilities for historical research from ancient periods, colonial times and more recent situations.
-One could be the Civil War in the area known as Biafra during the 1960s.
-This conflict gained worldwide attention because of its tragic effects on young children. - Students could research economic development since Independence in 1947.
-Nigeria's wealth of natural resources could be explored. - Students can do a project on Nigeria's unique geography, flora and fauna. - Be a tourist agent and present a unique holiday tour! - Look at the several Lenten activities in the Educational Resources section of the HCA on our website.
+- Kenya presents many possibilities for historical research from tribal periods, colonial times and more recent situations.
+One could be the Mau Mau uprising which was a major factor leading to Independence. - Do a project on the Maasai, a culturally unique tribe of Kenyans. - There have been so many track and field successes by Kenyans in recent years that students interested in sports could do a very interesting project on aspects of this. - Students could research economic development since Independence in 1963.
+Kenya's wealth of natural resources could be explored. - Students can do a project on Kenya's unique geography, flora and fauna. - Be a tourist agent and present a unique holiday safari! - Look at the several Lenten activities in the Educational Resources section of the HCA on our website.
 There are several challenging and interesting things for intermediate students.